 Physical Preparedness – Participating in a rigorous physical fitness regimen will provide the strength, agility and endurance necessary to satisfy the minimum standards of most corrections departments.
 Recruits will need to be reasonably fit to succeed in the intensive training programs that most departments mandate, but most importantly, it provides additional safeguards while dealing with an often-dangerous inmate population.

-Law Enforcement Experience - Law enforcement experience also offers advantages to those who wish to pursue a career in corrections.
+Law Enforcement Experience – Law enforcement experience also offers advantages to those who wish to pursue a career in corrections.
 Similar to military service, many of the skills learned in law enforcement training are transferable to corrections work.
 Knowledge of interrogations, searches and seizures, investigations, and close quarters combat make those with prior law enforcement experience ideal candidates for correctional officer jobs.
-Many law enforcement professionals who transition to corrections often enjoy fewer training requirements, seniority benefits and faster promotions.
+Law enforcement professionals who transition to corrections will likely find much of the training to be similar to what they went through when getting hired on with a law enforcement agency.

 Requirements for Employment